 Citizenship and PSHE are very much alive at Nelson Thomlinson.
-Sometimes described as ‘learning about life’, they cover a range of topics, including relationships, mental health, healthy eating, politics, personal finance, the EU and the power of the media.
+Sometimes described as ‘personal development’, they cover a range of topics, including RSE, physical and mental health, equality, politics, personal finance, the UN and democracy.

-At Nelson Thomlinson we ensure that every student undertakes study and activity that not only meets National Curriculum requirements, but endeavours to develop each student into an independently thinking world citizen.
+At Nelson Thomlinson we ensure that every student undertakes study and activities that not only meets National Curriculum requirements, but endeavours to develop each student into an independently thinking world citizen.

 Staffing and Lessons

-Citizenship and PSHE is delivered at Key Stage 3 by Form Tutors, led by Heads of Year.
+PSHE is delivered at Key Stage 3 by Form Tutors.

-At Key Stage 4, pupils are given one lesson a week in PSHE and Citizenship, covering the whole Citizenship Curriculum alongside the learning of important life skills and knowledge using resources and training delivered via outside agencies.
-During this time pupils will learn basic life saving first aid through the Heart Foundation’s Heart Start programme, understand the importance of careers and will learn about sex and relationships through the Apause programme.
+At Key Stage 4, pupils are given one lesson a week in PSHE, covering the whole PSHE Curriculum alongside the learning of important life skills and knowledge using resources and training delivered via outside agencies.
+During Curriculum Enrichment Sessions Key Stage 4 pupils will cover the statutory elements of Citizenship.

 Cross-Curricular Citizenship

 Citizenship is a subject that goes far beyond Citizenship lessons.
-Some of the Citizenship curriculum is also delivered in conjunction with Religious Studies, Geography and History, subjects that teach many of the topics that help pupils learn about what makes a good citizen.
+AT Key Stage 3 the statutory requirements of the Citizenship Curriculum are embedded within lessons taught across most subjects studied by pupils.
+They teach many of the topics that help pupils learn about what makes a good citizen.

 Beyond Lessons